Reactivated provides you with an API to make working with Django and React easier.

 add a form to the form set.

-exposes the values of each form under values
+Just like useForm, useFormSet exposes the values of each form under values.

 All your named views will be there with full static types.